New capital murder indictments filed in 2020 double homicide case

 Walker said the issuance of the new indictments is not expected to delay the start of Smith's trial, currently scheduled for June 5 in the 196th District Court.
 Walker's office has begun issuing subpoenas for prosecution witnesses to testify during the trial.

-Smith's attotney is seeking to have evidence in his case thrown out, claiming his constitutional rights were violated during the investigation into the murders.
+Smith's attorney is seeking to have evidence in his case thrown out, claiming his constitutional rights were violated during the investigation into the murders.

 Defense counsel Jessica McDonald has also argued Smith is not mentally competent to stand trial.